 I am also a Certified Professional Dog Trainer - Knowledge Assessed (CPDT-KA), and am on the recommended trainers' list for both local veterinary behavior practices: Chicagoland Veterinary Behavior Consultants and Veterinary Behavior at Illinois.

-I volunteered at PAWS Chicago and Chicago Animal Care and Control weekly for more than three years as an adoption counselor, dog walker, Meet Your Match evaluator, and trainer.
-I currently partner with foster-based rescues One Tail at a Time and Peace for Pits, making behavioral help available to foster families and new adopters.
+I volunteered at PAWS Chicago and Chicago Animal Care and Control weekly for more than three years as an adoption counselor, dog walker, Meet Your Match evaluator, and (at CACC) trainer.
+I currently partner with foster-based rescues One Tail at a Time and Peace for Pits, making discounted behavioral help available to foster families and new adopters.

 Finally, I'm also a former journalist and editor who has worked for Outside, Chicago, and the Chicago Reader, among other publications, and am available for select writing and editing projects related to dog training and behavior.

 I am happy to provide proof of licensing and insurance on request.